zekaouinoureddine/MedQSum/README.md

 |            | Flan-T5 XXL         | 42.69* | 23.28  | 40.88* | 40.87*  |

-Ablations results showcasing the effects of generative configuration choices and instruction iine-Tuning on the MeQ-Sum dataset
+We also present ablation results demonstrating the effects of generative configuration choices and instruction fine-tuning on the [MeQ-Sum](./data/meq_sum/) dataset:

 | Model                                                   | R-1   | R-2   | R-L   | R-L-SUM |
 |---------------------------------------------------------|-------|-------|-------|---------|